mreilaender/SolarSystem/README.md

 If camera looks above, just the reference point is changed.
 If the camera moves around, both reference and viewpoint are changed.

+# Camera branch
+On this branch the camera looking works partly.
+I've to finish playing around with gluLookAt, maybe it will work then.